Zheyu-Wen/Feature2Face/README.md

 Method:

-Vgg-face net to extract face feature from face.
+1.Vgg-face net to extract face feature from face.

-Establish net to learn face feature from audio data.
+2.Establish net to learn face feature from audio data.

-(this repo) Use GAN to generate face from face feature
+3.(this repo) Use GAN to generate face from face feature

-VGG lip learning from audio
+4.VGG lip learning from audio

 # TODO list: